AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>varchar</p>
       </td>
       <td>
         <p>Typically the external landing page immediately before the user comes onto the website.
 A raw referrer page may contain query parameters in the URL.
-Referred to in the CRM as “Referrer Page - Raw”.</p>
+Referred to in the CRM as "Referrer Page - Raw".</p>
       </td>
       <td>
         <p>https://www.linkedin.com/</p>